-WHERE DO I PURCHASE A PARK ENTRY PERMIT?
+WHERE DO I PURCHASE A PARK ENTRY PASS?

-Entry permits can be purchased at the Indiana Dunes Visitor Center, West Beach fee kiosk (seasonally), Paul H. Douglas Center, and Recreation.gov (or scan the QR Code on the right).
-State park entry permits can be purchased on location only.
+Entry passes can be purchased at the Indiana Dunes Visitor Center, West Beach fee kiosk (seasonally), Paul H. Douglas Center, and Recreation.gov (or scan the QR Code on the right).
+State park entry passes can be purchased at location only.